 Voter registration services must be offered when an NVRA covered transaction (an application, recertification, or renewal, or change of address) is received via ePASS, telephone, mail communication, or in-person.
 Therefore, at any time a person seeks services at an agency that offers public assistance, disability services, or unemployment services, the person must be offered voter registration services.
 Click here for steps the LPA must take to ensure voter registration requirements are met.
-The written protocol and NC FAST documentation must remain current at all times.
+The written protocol and NC FAST documentation must always remain current.